STERILE PROCESSING TECHNICIAN

 Hybrid / Distance Education Program

 Students enrolled in this program will learn various sterilization techniques, including the proper method for decontaminating and sterilizing surgical instruments and equipment.
 They will also gain a solid understanding of microbiology and infection control.
-Other topics covered in this program include surgical terminology, human anatomy, surgical instrumentation, sterile processing, and safety & risk management.
-Students will also learn about federal and state guidelines, including HIPAA.
+The training includes a combination of lecture and lab hours, as well as a 400-hour clinical internship.

-The training includes a combination of didactic and lab hours, as well as a 400-hour clinical internship.
 AIMS Education has a dedicated surgical lab that provides the perfect environment to train students and allow them to practice their psychomotor skills.
 The practical experience gained during the clinical internship will help reinforce those skills.
-At the conclusion of the internship, all AIMS graduates will be required to take the Certified Registered Central Service Technician (CRCST) exam offered by HSPA.
+Graduates of this program will demonstrate behaviors consistent with professional standards and will meet employer expectations for an entry-level position.

 Hybrid Learning

 The Sterile Processing Technician program is taught using a hybrid learning environment.
 All hybrid courses will utilize online and in-person instruction.
 Lectures may be offered on campus or remotely via a Learning Management System (LMS).
-Laboratory classes and practical training will be held on campus or at a clinical site.
+Most laboratory classes and practical training will be held on campus or at a clinical site.

 Online classes will be taught synchronously.
 Synchronous instruction is real-time instruction that requires students to attend classes at scheduled times.